cfsworkload/mobileTelco/README.md

   `./prepareserverdbs.sh args/prepareserverdbs.properties`

-Note: If you get the error "Application not configured correctly", try to run the script with the same properties again.
+Note: If you get the error "Application not configured correctly", try to run the script again with the same properties.

 ### prepareserver.sh – Prepare a Mobilefirst Platform Foundation Server image
 Uncomment the PROJECT_LOC argument and run the prepareserver.sh script in order to build a MobileFirst Platform Foundation Server image, deploy your project runtime and push it to to your Bluemix repository: